NEW: AI transcripts without captions

 At a glance

-Transkripe loads captions from a public YouTube video when available.
-The blog draft is created from transcript text, so you can compare the draft with the original wording and context.
+Transkripe loads transcript text from captions or AI audio transcription.
+The blog draft is created from that transcript, so you can compare wording and context.

 Use it for webinars, interviews, tutorials and creator videos.
-Blog drafts may require Pro, and captionless videos may not work.
+Blog drafts may require Pro.

 Use cases